 - There is a reasonable assumption of risk to the individual or members of the College community.

-You may choose to make a formal report to the College and ask for an investigation.
+You may choose to ask for an investigation into your complaint.
 Students may request an investigation by contacting the staff at Student Conduct and Judicial Affairs either in person (Room T206b), on the phone (604.323.5817) or online.
 If a student has made a previous informal report, this report may be used or expanded upon for the purposes of an investigation.
-Know that if you choose to make a formal report that you may be asked to share the following information:
+Know that if you request an investigation, you may be asked to share the following information:

 - Your name and contact information,